-Auditing standards limit the required audit procedures to identify non-compliance with these non-direct laws and regulations to inquiry of the directors and inspection of regulatory and legal correspondence, if any.
-These limited procedures did not identify actual or suspected noncompliance.
+Auditing standards limit the required audit procedures to identify non-compliance with these non-direct laws and regulations to inquiry of the directors and inspection of regulatory and legal correspondence.

 We assessed events or conditions that could indicate an incentive or pressure to commit fraud or provide an opportunity to commit fraud.
-As required by auditing standards, we performed procedures to address the risk of management override of controls.
-On this audit we do not believe there is a fraud risk related to revenue recognition.
+As required by auditing standards, we performed procedures to address the risk of management override of controls On this audit we do not believe there is a fraud risk related to revenue recognition.